Lala Sloatman

-Lala Cassandra Sloatman (born October 12, 1970) is an American model, actress and costumer.
-Her uncle was the musician Frank Zappa and her cousins are Ahmet, Diva, Moon, and Dweezil Zappa.
-She is frequently billed by her first name only and sometimes as Lala Zappa.

-Early life

-Born in Winter Park, Florida, Sloatman's first name is the Hawaiian form of Laura.
-Her father is second-generation Marine John ("Dunt") Sloatman III, whose sister, Gail, was the wife of the rock musician Frank Zappa.
-Sloatman moved to Santa Barbara, California, and after that to Los Angeles.
-She has numerous half-siblings on both sides of her family.
+Lala Sloatman is an American actress.
+She appeared in the films Watchers (1988) and Dream a Little Dream (1989), alongside her then-boyfriend Corey Haim.

 Career

 In the 1980s, Sloatman appeared in the films Watchers (1988) and Dream a Little Dream (1989), alongside her then-boyfriend Corey Haim.
 Haim personally suggested her for the lead in a third movie, Prayer of the Rollerboys (1991), but the part went to Patricia Arquette.
+A year later, Sloatman likewise auditioned for the title role in Buffy the Vampire Slayer but lost out to Kristy Swanson.

-Sloatman's additional movie work includes Bunny Bunny Bunny (a short film which co-starred her cousin Moon and Kyle Richards), Pump Up the Volume (1990), Dragon: The Bruce Lee Story (1993, as Lauren Holly's college roommate), Buy One, Get One Free* (1996), Manfast (2003), Net Games (2003, as a sexy serial killer) and Sofia Coppola's Somewhere (2010).
+Sloatman's additional movie work includes Bunny Bunny Bunny (a short film which co-starred Moon Zappa and Kyle Richards), Pump Up the Volume (1990), Dragon: The Bruce Lee Story (1993, as Lauren Holly's college roommate), Buy One, Get One Free* (1996), Manfast (2003), Net Games (2003, as a sexy serial killer) and Sofia Coppola's Somewhere (2010).

 Personal life

 Sloatman dated Haim in the late 1980s and C. Thomas Howell in the early 1990s.
-She has a daughter, Lula.
+She has one daughter.
 Sloatman was married to Chris Robinson, the lead singer of The Black Crowes, from 1996 to 1998.